dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

 Associates data in some Knora value type with a substring in a text.
 Standoff data type tags are subclasses of ``ValueBase`` classes.

--  ``StandoffLinkTag`` see knora-base-standoff-link_
+-  ``StandoffLinkTag`` see knora-base-standoff-link_.

--  ``StandoffUriTag`` Indicates that a substring is associated with a URI, which is stored in the same form that is used for ``kb:UriValue``.
+-  ``StandoffUriTag`` Indicates that a substring is associated with a URI, which is stored in the same form that is used for ``kb:UriValue``, see knora-base-uri-value_.

--  ``StandoffDateTag`` Indicates that a substring represents a date, which is stored in the same form that is used for ``kb:DateValue``.
+-  ``StandoffDateTag`` Indicates that a substring represents a date, which is stored in the same form that is used for ``kb:DateValue``, see knora-base-date-value_.

-- ``StandoffColorTag`` Indicates that a substring represents a color, which is stored in the same form that is used for ``kb:ColorValue``.
+- ``StandoffColorTag`` Indicates that a substring represents a color, which is stored in the same form that is used for ``kb:ColorValue``, see .. knora-base-color-value_.

-- ``StandoffIntegerTag`` Indicates that a substring represents an integer, which is stored in the same form that is used for ``kb:IntegerValue``.
+- ``StandoffIntegerTag`` Indicates that a substring represents an integer, which is stored in the same form that is used for ``kb:IntegerValue``, see knora-base-int-value_.

-- ``StandoffDecimalTag`` Indicates that a substring represents a number with fractions, which is stored in the same form that is used for ``kb:DecimalValue``.
+- ``StandoffDecimalTag`` Indicates that a substring represents a number with fractions, which is stored in the same form that is used for ``kb:DecimalValue``, see .. knora-base-decimal-value_.

-- ``StandoffIntervalTag`` Indicates that a substring represents an interval, which is stored in the same form that is used for ``kb:IntervalValue``.
+- ``StandoffIntervalTag`` Indicates that a substring represents an interval, which is stored in the same form that is used for ``kb:IntervalValue``, see knora-base-interval-value_.

-- ``StandoffBooleanTag`` Indicates that a substring represents a Boolean, which is stored in the same form that is used for ``kb:BooleanValue``.
+- ``StandoffBooleanTag`` Indicates that a substring represents a Boolean, which is stored in the same form that is used for ``kb:BooleanValue``, see knora-base-boolean-value_.

 .. _knora-base-standoff-link: